 Post editor for WordPress

-Users will have to get them familiarized with various parts, such as navigation menus, customizer, visual post editor, etc., to get full control of the appearance.
+Users will have to get familiarized with various parts, such as navigation menus, customizer, visual post editor, etc., to get full control of the appearance.
 This implies that a slight learning curve for beginners is needed for WordPress.
 There are thousands of themes, on the other hand, which make customization very simple.

 Here in Wix vs WordPress, Wix is obviously the winner.
 Before they can start developing their website, users don’t need to learn about the platform or download any plugins.
 On the other hand, they may need to learn the fundamentals of WordPress and will need to install plugins to create their website.
 However, you can use robust WordPress page builder plugins such as BeaverBuilder or Divi, which have a lot more powerful and amazing features than the Wix builder.
 This is why WordPress is used by smart business owners because it gives them more versatility.